codestates/petchu-client/README.md

 ## Contributings

-We would be very appreciated for the additional contributions Feel free to check [issues](https://github.com/codestates/petchu-client/issues) page.
+We would be very appreciated for the additional contributions.

+Feel free to check [issues](https://github.com/codestates/petchu-client/issues) page.